vbruder/VolumeRendererCL/README.md

 ## Sytem and hardware ##

-Currently, I develop and test on an Ubuntu 18.04 based Linux using GCC 7.4.0 and an NVIDIA Titan X (Pascal).
+Currently, I develop and test on an Ubuntu 18.04 based Linux using GCC 7.4.0, the latest stable version of Qt and an NVIDIA Titan X (Pascal).
 Sporadically, I try to also test on a Windows 10 system using the Visual Studio 17 compiler and an AMD Vega FE, as well as on my integrated Intel Gen9 GPU (NEO driver stack).

 Systems/hardware I successfully ran this renderer on: